pherbke/seneca/README.md

 ![Seneca Logo](seneca.png)
 # Seneca: Secure ENvironment for Encrypted Credential Assurance

 Seneca is a research-driven project aimed at developing a decentralized credential lifecycle management system using advanced cryptographic techniques.
 The project focuses on two primary components: Threshold Signature Schemes (TSS) for decentralized credential issuance and Zero-Knowledge Proofs (ZKP) for privacy-preserving verification of credentials.
 This work is part of ongoing PhD research exploring secure and decentralized methods for managing digital credentials.

+## Philosophy

+"It is not because things are difficult that we do not dare; it is because we do not dare that things are difficult."
+— *Seneca, Epistulae Morales ad Lucilium*, Letter 104

+At the core of our project lies the Stoic principle embodied in Seneca's quote.
+The challenges we face are not insurmountable, but rather, our courage and initiative determine our success.
+This philosophy drives our commitment to tackling complex problems and pushing the boundaries of what is possible.

 ## Overview